decaf-dev/obsidian-dataloom/README.md

 ## Basic Usage

 Notion Like Tables are an opt-in feature.
 To render a markdown table as a Notion-Like Table, you must add a block id to your existing table.

+A block id is a string that starts with carrot `^` and followed directly by any number of characters e.g. `^abc123`

 This id must be placed 1 or 2 spaces below the last table line.

-A block id is a string that starts with carrot `^` and can having any number of characters.

 ```markdown
 | Column 1 |